openshift/openshift-ansible/playbooks/openstack/post-install.md

 Ansible host (where you to do a quick validation.
 A real deployment will however require a DNS server with the following entries set.

+In either case, the IP addresses for the API and routers will be printed out at the end of the deployment.

+The first one is your API/UI address and the second one is the router address.
+Depending on your load balancer configuration they may or may not be the same.

-First, run the `openstack server list` command and note the floating IP addresses of the *master* and *infra* nodes (we will use `10.40.128.130` for master and `10.40.128.134` for infra here).
+In this example, we will use `10.40.128.130` for the `public_api_ip` and `10.40.128.134` for `public_router_ip`.

-Then add the following entries to your `/etc/hosts`:
+Add the following entries to your `/etc/hosts`:

 ```
 10.40.128.130 console.openshift.example.com